 Your torn rotator cuff can be treated with a sling and with medications to help your pain.
 You may benefit from physical therapy.
 If these non-surgical treatments don’t help, you may need surgery.
 If these methods are not helpful, you may benefit from an arthroscopic surgical procedure.

-Benton A. Emblom, MD and Michael K. Ryan, MD can create a plan that is right for you.
-For more information, contact Andrews Sports Medicine & Orthopaedic Center at (205) 939.3699 and ask to speak with Dr. Emblom's or Dr. Ryan's appointment scheduler.
+Our surgeons can create a plan that is right for you.
+For more information, contact Andrews Sports Medicine & Orthopaedic Center at (205) 939.3699 and ask to speak with one of our surgeon's appointment schedulers.